6 Best Ways to Pay International Contractors

 Tipalti Customer Case Study

 Art of Problem Solving is an education company, with online courses and multiple physical locations for classes.
-A case study from Art of Problem Solving, a Tipalti customer since 2020, demonstrates the value of using the Tipalti AP automation add-on app and global partner payments software, integrated with their ERP system/accounting software, for making global contractor payouts.
+A case study from Art of Problem Solving, a Tipalti customer since 2020, demonstrates the value of using the Tipalti AP automation add-on app and mass payments software, integrated with their ERP system/accounting software, for making global contractor payouts.

 Art of Problem Solving used Tipalti automation software to: